You might be wondering “What is POS, exactly?”

 While this might sound like a no-brainer, you should make sure that your POS solution integrates easily with the apps and platforms that you use.

-Check to see if you can integrate your POS solution with your CRM, payment solution, website, accounting software, and so on.
+Check to see if you can integrate your POS solution with your Customer Relationship Management (CRM), payment solution, website, accounting software, project management software, and so on.